Latter-Day Pamphlets: Reception and influence

-Ralph Waldo Emerson expressed his appreciation of the work in an August 1850 letter to Carlyle.
+The philosopher Ralph Waldo Emerson expressed his appreciation of the work in an August 1850 letter to Carlyle.
 "The vivid daguerrotype of the times, the next ages will thank you for; but the circling baulking Present refuses to be helped."
 Charles Dickens agreed with Carlyle's feeling, as expressed in Model Prisons, that criminals were being treated better than paupers.
 Dickens echoed Carlyle in an article entitled 'Pet Prisoners' which appeared in Household Words, a magazine edited by Dickens.
 John Ruskin wrote in 1862, upon re-reading the Pamphlets, especially Jesuitism, that "I can't think what Mr. Carlyle wants me to write anything more for—if people don't attend to that, what more is to be said?"
 Carlyle's arguments against the attempt to "reform society through the exclusive mechanism of the ballot-box" impacted Ruskin, John Stuart Mill, and Charles Kingsley, who equally denounced the folly of the "mere brute 'arithmocracy.'"
 Professor H. J. C. Grierson regarded the Pamphlets as "central work" in Carlyle's œuvre.